AKC Judge on breed referrals, contracts, breed health, and how breeders turn off puppy buyers with strings, contracts, forced spay or neuter, etc...

 What Not To Do When Selling A Pet Puppy

-E. Katie Gammill, AKC Judge, TheDogPlace.org Exhibition Editor - March 2010
+E. Katie Gammill, Multi-Group AKC Judge, Exhibition Editor

-People looking for a pet puppy are often appalled at price and the strings attached for a simple pet.
-Ill-timed comments, especially about contracts, forced spay or neuter, and breed health can “make or break” a sale.
+People looking for a pet puppy are often appalled at the price and strings attached for a simple pet.
+Ill-timed comments, complicated contracts, forced spay or neuter and lectures on breed health can “make or break” a sale.

 In all breeds, there are breed rescues, breeder referrals, and breed reference people for parent clubs.
 My experience revealed there are specific circles that receive referrals and the other breeders can go pound salt!

 Who wants to worry about genetic problems and additional vet bills?
 Who wants damaged goods?
 Let’s face it, 8 out of 10 puppies sold are healthy, happy, and simply pets!
 We have yet to breed the perfect dog, or child.
-Most problems are controllable.
-People and dogs alike handle small infirmities and live a long and happy life.
-By cautioning new buyers of all the “pitfalls” of ANY breed, the buyer can be quickly turned off.
-In turn, they seek another avenue.
+By cautioning potential buyers of all the “pitfalls” of ANY breed, the buyer can be quickly turned off.

-Add that to breeder contracts, impending vet bills, exorbitant prices, and genetic possibilities; is it any wonder a buyer doesn’t want to buy “a pig in a poke?”
-All of these demands and unsolicited information overload the pet buyer.
+Add that to complicated breeder contracts and exorbitant prices, and is it any wonder a buyer doesn’t want to buy “a pig in a poke?”
+All of these demands to provide unsolicited information overload the pet buyer.
 You become YOUR OWN WORST ENEMY!

 Many closed circles of breeders will not let a specific breed be sold as a pet without strings attached.
 Being a breeder referral person for two all -breed clubs, I can assure you from the horror stories I hear, many sellers shoot themselves in the foot from the get-go!
 Thus, the buyer goes to the Internet and promptly finds a local farmer, puppy mill, or backyard breeder who just wants to sell those puppies NOW!

 The Humane Shelter marketing techniques far exceed those of the breeder.
 Breeders know a Rottweiler/German shepherd/Corgi cross shelter dog IS NOT healthier than a pure bred.
-This combination allows health problems not from one breed, but from three breeds but the shelter people either don’t know or won’t say.
+Designer dogs, cross-breeding, or just plain mutts-mongrels allows health problems not from one breed, but from three breeds but the shelter people either don’t know or won’t say.
 They also don’t say this dog may be a cast off, have behavior problems, or may grow up to be so big it can be saddled and ridden throughout the apartment.
 How many shelter dogs are returned?

-Shelters concentrate on this: YOU are responsible for saving this dog’s life!
-Through empathy and compassion, they tug at your heart strings.
-It’s a “feel good” thing.
-THIS WORKS!
-Often a bad experience with a shelter dog eliminates a home for a pure bred dog forever.
+Shelters tug at your heart strings.
+It’s a “feel good” thing that works!
 Future pet owners pay exorbitant adoption fees and spay and neuter fees.
 They have more invested in their “mutt” than in a pure bred puppy that guarantees temperament, size, coat, health, and adaptability.
-It is the pure bred breeder that offers certifications, pedigrees, socialization skills, mentoring advice, and stands behind each and every puppy they sell with a return policy.
+Compare that to the purebred dog breeder who offers certifications, pedigrees, socialization skills, mentoring advice, and stands behind each and every puppy they sell with a return policy.